g7sim/cmsimple-XH-CL/README.md

-# Cmsimple-XC - RC 8.2
+# Cmsimple-XC - V 25  - php 8.4 - ready

 * This git contains a  modified and updated Fork of Cmsimple XH 1.7.2 with clean urls and a http - security filter and several corrected issues until XH - version 1.75

 * It has the same GPL3 license (Licenses of plugins are to be observed), und there is also a Wikipedia article about the <a href=https://en.wikipedia.org/wiki/CMSimple> history of Cmsimple</a>